Proxy server: Security

 A proxy can keep the internal network structure of a company secret by using network address translation, which can help the security of the internal network.
 This makes requests from machines and users on the local network anonymous.
 Proxies can also be combined with firewalls.

 An incorrectly configured proxy can provide access to a network otherwise isolated from the Internet.

 Cross-domain resources

 Proxies allow web sites to make web requests to externally hosted resources (e.g. images, music files, etc.) when cross-domain restrictions prohibit the web site from linking directly to the outside domains.
 Proxies also allow the browser to make web requests to externally hosted content on behalf of a website when cross-domain restrictions (in place to protect websites from the likes of data theft) prohibit the browser from directly accessing the outside domains.

 Malicious usages

 Secondary market brokers

-Secondary market brokers use web proxy servers to circumvent restrictions on online purchase of limited products such as limited sneakers or tickets.
+Secondary market brokers use web proxy servers to circumvent restrictions on online purchases of limited products such as limited sneakers or tickets.